Pablo Bedolla López: Early political career

 Bedolla's involvement in PRI politics began at a young age.
 In 1970, Bedolla served in the National Confederation of Organizations, a component of the Confederación Nacional de Organizaciones Populares.
 In 1973 and 1974, he served as a founding and special delegate, respectively, in the National Movement of Revolutionary Youth (MNJR).

 1976 marked a turning point in Bedolla's career; he served as a regional youth delegate from the CNOP in northwestern Mexico, and in the same year, he became Chief of the Section of Political Investigations in the local department of government in the municipality of Ecatepec de Morelos, beginning what would become a lengthy political career in the State of Mexico.
 He became a secretarial advisor in Ecatepec the next year; meanwhile, he became a coordinator in the CNOP in 1976, and the municipal president of the MNJR in 1977.
 From 1978 to 1980, he began a short stint in the SHCP, where he worked as an inspector and headed the Center for Identification of Personnel.

 From 1979 to 1980, Bedolla served as a private secretary to the municipal president of Ecatepec, then as a municipal secretary in the early 1980s.
 During this time, Bedolla also obtained an undergraduate degree in political science and public administration from the UNAM.
 After a year as the federal director of Planning of Personal Development in the Secretariat of Programming and Budget (SPP), Bedolla went to work for the INEGI, as an administrative coordinator, federal director of audits, budget controller, and internal comptroller, all between 1985 and 1986.
-He left the INEGI to return to the SPP, where he was the federal director of programming and evaluation.